IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 # IANA Considerations {#iana}

-Upon publication of this document, IANA is asked to remove the 'reclaimable' tag off the value 21 for the PvD option (from the IPv6 Neighbor Discovery Option Formats registry).
+Upon publication of this document, IANA is asked to remove the 'reclaimable' tag off the value 21 for the PvD Option (from the IPv6 Neighbor Discovery Option Formats registry).

 IANA is asked to assign the value "pvd" from the Well-Known URIs